 - And much more related to companionship, counselling, and community resource development

 The modules are an opportunity for students completing the full training to gain awareness about theoretical concepts around loss, grief, trauma and companionship.
 There are many resources, articles, videos, and methods to test your ability to support others in loss.

-The onsite training is an opportunity for students completing the full training to learn the concepts and hands on practices in a comprehensive and supported way.
+The online training is an opportunity for students completing the full training to learn the concepts and hands on practices in a comprehensive and supported way.

-Students will leave the onsite training having made community connections with other persons and associations who support infant and pregnancy loss, new skills for handling and supporting infant or maternal loss, and a profound connection with their peers and mentors unmatched in infant and pregnancy loss training.
+Students will leave the training with the opportunity to integrate the skills learned in the modules and a profound connection with their peers and mentors unmatched in infant and pregnancy loss training.